hichr00khalil/hichr00khalil/README.md

 ### 👋 Hello, World!

 I'm **Hichri Khalil**, a passionate **Full-Stack Developer** from Tunisia.
-I love building scalable applications and exploring new technologies. 🚀
+I love building applications and exploring new technologies. 🚀

-- 🔥 Currently diving deeper into **DevOps & Cloud Computing**.
+- 🔥 Currently diving deeper into **DevOps**.
-- 💡 Interested in **Software Architecture, AI, and Automation**.
+- 💡 Interested in **Software Architecture and AI**.
 - 🎯 Always looking for exciting challenges and collaborations.

 ---